-From the arguments in the proof of Theorem \ref{thm:unknown}, it is possible to construct one-sided confidence intervals with conversative asymptotic coverage, by forcing them to include \smash{$\hat{a}$}.
-We do not pursue the details here, as we have found that these one-sided intervals are practically too wide to be of any real interest.
-Importantly, the intervals given by inverting the plug-in and bootstrap TG statistics often display excellent empirical properties, as we will show in the next section.
-A more refined analysis is needed to establish asymptotic coverage guarantees for the latter confidence intervals, which we leave to future work.
+From the arguments in the proof of Theorem \ref{thm:unknown}, we can construct one-sided confidence intervals with conversative asymptotic coverage, by forcing them to include \smash{$\hat{a}_M$}.
+We do not pursue the details here, as we have found that these one-sided intervals are practically too wide to be of interest.

+Importantly, the plug-in and bootstrap TG statistics often display excellent empirical properties, as we will show in the next section.
+A more refined analysis is needed to establish asymptotic uniformity for the distribution of these statistics under $v^T \theta = \mu$.
+Such asymptotic uniformity, for arbitrary $\mu$, would lead to asymptotic coverage guarantees for confidence intervals produced by inverting these statistics, and we leave this extension to future work.